-This research and the corresponding Guidelines for Rail Transit Agency Accident Investigations describe the SMS background and the elements that support it.
+This research and the corresponding Effective Practices in Rail Transit Accident Investigations describe the SMS background and the elements that support it.
 The guidelines are meant to inform and improve an investigator's critical thinking skills, which are necessary to accurately identify root causes and contributing factors, thus leading to short-term, intermediate, and long-range CAPs to address their key findings.